lanl/benchmarks/doc/sphinx/5_mlmd/mlmd.rst

 Figure of Merit
 ---------------
-The figure of merrit is the throughput of the MD simulations, whch is reported by lammps as 'Matom-step/s'.
+The figure of merit is the throughput of the MD simulations, which is reported by Lammps as 'Matom-step/s'.

 Building
 ========